KPMG-Mike/html-css-intro/README.md

 - step-01-initialize

 > This branch includes an index.html file with a base HTML template (html, head, title, body).
-This stage introduces the basic structure of an HTML page and leads into common HTML elements.
+This step introduces the basic structure of an HTML page and leads into common HTML elements.

 - step-02-html